CardboardIoT/smart-pinhole-workshop/exercises/receive_light/problem.md

 - Connect to the `test.mosquitto.org` MQTT broker
 - Use the WebSocket port (8080) and the 'ws' protocol
 - Subscribe to the **ciot/pinhole/<your-id>/light/value** MQTT topic
-- Create a new `LightMeterWidget` instance.
+- Create a new `LightMeter.Widget` instance.
-- Set the `LightMeterWidget`'s light level every time a message is received.
+- Set the `LightMeter.Widget`'s light level every time a message is received.

 ## Unique ID for topic